-- It can contain fixed parts which are sent to the destination unchanged (for formatted output) or match characters in the input source (for formatted input). - It can also contain conversion specifications, which indicate how the following argn are to be converted and placed into the final formatted output string, or recognized in the input, and converted to internal form and placed in the argn.
+- It can contain fixed parts which are sent to the destination unchanged (for formatted output) or match characters in the input source (for formatted input). - It can also contain conversion specifications, which indicate how the corresponding arg_n are to be converted and placed into the final formatted output string, or recognized in the input, and converted to internal form and placed in the location pointed to by the arg_n.